Image Slider

 TOKYO

-Best Restaurants in Shinjuku: Top Picks in 2025
+20 Best Restaurants in Shinjuku: Top Recommendations

 By Catherine Flores

-Known as Tokyo’s busiest district, both a business and entertainment hub, Shinjuku sees about 3.5 million people pass through its famous train station every day.
-Both locals and tourists flock to this neon-lit district, featuring streets filled with unique boutiques and brand names, and, of course, mouth-watering dishes, including unforgettable dining experiences, await in Shinjuku restaurants that are tucked away, just out of sight.
+Known as Tokyo’s busiest district, Shinjuku is both a major business and entertainment hub.Around 3.5 million people pass through Shinjuku Station every day.
+Locals and tourists alike flock to this neon-lit area, where streets lined with shops, global brands and hidden alleyways lead to some of the city’s most unforgettable dining experiences.

-The best restaurants in Shinjuku
+The Best Restaurants in Shinjuku

 1. Sushi Mitsuyoshi